Iron Deficiency Anemia (IDA)

 Therefore, combining several parameters, such as ferritin and serum transferrin together with at least one acute phase protein, such as CRP, might provide a more reliable overview than an individual test.
 Iron status quantification can be limited in some areas due to high cost and lack of access to these analyzers.
 Thus, more low-cost and efficient techniques are still needed for rapid detection of this disorder in rural areas.

-The underlying cause should be treated with an addition of oral or parenteral iron to correct the anemia and replenish iron stores.
+Iron deficiency treatment include treating the underlying cause with an addition of oral or parenteral iron to correct the anemia and replenish iron stores.

 There should be changes in dietary and lifestyle to increase iron intake.

-Parenteral iron is only given when there are high iron requirements as in gastrointestinal bleeding, severe menorrhagia, chronic hemodialysis with erythropoietin therapy and when oral iron is ineffective for example in atrophic gastritis or Crohn’s disease.
+Parenteral iron as iron deficiency treatment is only given when there are high iron requirements as in gastrointestinal bleeding, severe menorrhagia, chronic hemodialysis with erythropoietin therapy and when oral iron is ineffective for example in atrophic gastritis or Crohn’s disease.

-Transfusion of packed red cells is only indicated in emergency or urgent cases for example when a patient is in her third trimester of pregnancy.
+Transfusion of packed red cells in iron deficiency treatment is only indicated in emergency or urgent cases for example when a patient is in her third trimester of pregnancy.

 Nutrition and IDA